We welcome.....

 Summer Research Opportunity Program (SROP)

 For underrepresented minority undergraduates (in and outside Duke University) interested in pursuing a biological sciences PhD program, Duke SROP provides a summer of mentored research along with a unique social experience.
 Research comes first, but also included during the 10-week program are game nights, dinners out, shopping excursions, a night at the Durham Bulls, and a tour of the world-renowned Duke Lemur center.
 SROP students are often matched with current research that’s happening in the Biochemistry department.
 Over the years, we’ve been happy to welcome many SROP alumni into our graduate program.
-All underrepresented minorities are encouraged to apply.

 If you think that you or someone else has been the victim of discrimination or harassment, we encourage you to: